-Since my divorce was just finalised, I’m in no hurry, and although my friends smile and nod when I say I won’t do online dating, I don’t see what other options there are for a stay-at-home mom and writer who hasn’t been on a date since 1997.
+Since my divorce was just finalised, I’m in no hurry, and although my friends smile and nod when I say I won’t do online dating, I don’t see what other options there are for a stay-at-home mum and writer who hasn’t been on a date since 1997.
 Yes, you read that right.

 Everywhere you look now, there are online sites with ratings and swipe options and photos of men holding giant fish and women in bikinis and profiles.
 What happened to meeting at a company meeting, smiling across the room and eventually going out for coffee?
 It’s a different world.
-(Five things about dating over 40.
-Post continues after video.)

 Yes, it’s painful to live through years of an unhappy marriage.
 It’s also how many of us learn who we are, what we need, and how we relate to others.
 So you, and I, can use what we can to learn about ourselves and our needs, patterns, issues, and values, and allow that knowledge to guide us as we move into our next chapter.
 And that gives me hope.